bhisaac/5eFP/5eFP-SRD.md

 #### Cantrips

-You know four sorcerer cantrips of your choice.
+You know four cantrips of your choice from the sorcerer spell list.

 #### Mana

 You gain 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
 You regain all spent mana at the beginning of a game session.

-For example, if you know the 1st-level spell _burning hands_ and have 2 mana, you can either cast _burning hands_ as a 1st-level spell or spend an additional +1 mana to cast it as a 2nd-level spell.
+For example, if you know the 1st-level spell _burning hands_ and have 2 mana, you can spend 1 mana to cast _burning hands_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.

 #### Spells Known